Brand Hong Kong

 Yes, even when your organization is entitled to exemption from registration under the Business Registration Ordinance and/or payment of Profits Tax, your reporting requirements are the same as other employers.
 You have to report the remuneration paid to all part-time assistants, both single and married persons (regardless of the amount paid).
 If you have not received BIR56A and IR56B forms by mid April, you can contact us for the forms.
 You can inform us by completing the IR6163 and send the completed form to the IRD by mail or by fax.
 The forms will be sent to you once the Employer's file has been opened.
 IR6163 can also be obtained through the 24-hour Fax-A-Form Service (2598 6001).

-7. Q: I work in the Personnel Department of a big company.
+I work in the Personnel Department of a big company.
 Our company has employed 5 Country A citizens with permits to work in Hong Kong.
 They arrived last month and had gone to the Immigration Department to register for Hong Kong Identity Cards.
 They told me that a Hong Kong Identity Card number has been allotted to each person – but the physical Identity Card is pending issue.
 Should I report their HK Identity Card numbers or their passport numbers on the form IR56E?

 A:

 The purpose of the passport number and the HK Identity Card number is to help identify the taxpayer.
 To avoid the opening of double tax files for the same employee, you should supply the HK Identity Card number in Part 2 of form IR56E.
-However, if the employee does not have a Hong Kong Identity Card number when you prepare the IR56E, you can fill in his/her passport number and the country of issue.
+However, if the employee does not have a Hong Kong Identity Card number when you prepare the IR56E, you can fill in his/her passport number and place of issue.
 You then have to follow up with the employee.
 You should, soonest possible, write in to inform the IRD to update his/her personal records when the Hong Kong Identity Card number of the employee is known.

 A: